jdegrand/Camagotchi/README.md

 ### DISC
 This function is what you click when your Camagotchi calls for attention, but it is not actually at zero hunger or zero health.
 If you discipline a Camagotchi who when it doesn't deserve it, then its happiness goes down by down hearts

+### ATTN
+This option is not always available on the screen.
+The option lights up if the Camagotchi's hunger or happiness is at zero.
+It can also turn on if the Camagotchi wants attention, even if it is fully healthy.
+After you tend to the Camagotchi's needs, you can click the 'n' button to turn the attention button back off, until it calls for attention again.
+If it falsely calls for attention, you are supposed discipline the Camagotchi with the DISC menu option